 - Consider trying relaxation techniques to relieve tension in the jaw such as meditation or biofeedback.

 If your symptoms are more severe, Dr. Gorsky may suggest the following therapies for TMJ:

 - Oral appliance therapy (such as a night guard)

 - Occlusal equilibration, making changes to the fit of the bite by reshaping and/or removing tooth structure

 With a one-on-one consultation, Dr. Gorsky can determine which treatment would best suit your specific case of TMD.
-Dr. Gorsky of Manhattan, NY is a skilled professional with over 20 years in practice.
-For a consultation with Dr. Gorsky about treatment for TMD or any other dental concern, please call 212.235.1769 or schedule a consultation online today!
+Dr. Gorsky is a skilled professional with over 20 years in practice.
+For a consultation with Dr. Gorsky about treatment for TMD, please schedule a consultation online today!